 Our Native Marañón (Cashew)

 Woo-hoo!
 After talking about the Mimbro, Manzana de Agua and Snake Fingers we have finally found a fruit that is native to our area – the Cashew, or Marañón as it is locally known.
 But is it a fruit or a nut?
 Both?
 Yes!
-Many newcomers are not at all familiar with the Cashew fruit – they know all about the nut though.
-But there is so much more to the Cashew than the Fruit and Nut – for example, the husk and the toxic shell have found many uses, especially industrial applications.
-The timber, leaves & bark are also super useful for a variety of reasons.
-What an amazing and versatile plant!
+Many newcomers recognize the cashew nut but know little about the fruit itself.
+The cashew offers far more than just a tasty snack.
+Its husk and toxic shell serve important roles in industrial applications.
+The tree’s timber, leaves, and bark also provide value across many uses.
+This plant stands out as both versatile and impressive.

 THE FRUIT & NUT